fsfe/reuse-docs/spec.md

 - Copyright and Licensing Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.
+If some Copyright and Licensing Information says that something is made available under a particular license, then that Copyright and Licensing Information uses that particular license.

 - SPDX Specification --- SPDX specification, version 2.1; as available on
   <https://spdx.org/specifications>.